 Gulf District Schools does not discriminate on the basis of race, color, national origin, gender, age, disability or marital status in its educational programs, services or activities, or in its hiring or employment practices.
 The district also provides equal access to its facilities to the Boy Scouts and other patriotic youth groups, as required by the Boys Scout of America Equal Access Act.
 Questions, complaints, or requests for additional information regarding discrimination or harassment may be sent to:

-Bill Carr, Assistant Superintendent for Business 150 Middle School Road, Port St. Joe, FL 32456 Phone Number (Voice/TDD): 850-229-8256 or 850-639-2871 bcarr@gulf.k12.fl.us members are expected to attend; any exceptions must be made through the principal prior to the meeting.
+Josh Dailey, Assistant Superintendent for Business 150 Middle School Road, Port St. Joe, FL 32456 Phone Number (Voice/TDD): 850-229-8256 or 850-639-2871 jdailey@gulf.k12.fl.us

 FACULTY, CONTENT, AND GRADE GROUP MEETINGS